 From the 91 Express Lanes, to new general purpose lanes and operational improvements, to financing feasibility studies for new transportation facilities altogether, OCTA’s focus and drive to build "A Better 91" for current and future generations is second to none.

-A year ago, Caltrans and OCTA kicked-off the $75 million 91 Westbound and Eastbound Lane Widening Project, which will add a new lane in each direction between SR-55 and SR-241.
-As a result, getting to Yorba Linda and Anaheim Hills should be quicker and easier.
-The improvements should also help commuters making their way to and from Riverside County.
+In March 2013, construction was completed by OCTA and Caltrans on the $75 million 91 Westbound and Eastbound Lane Widening Project, which added a new lane in each direction between SR-55 and SR-241.
+As a result, getting to Yorba Linda and Anaheim Hills is quicker and easier.
+The improvements also help commuters making their way to and from Riverside County.

 OCTA hopes you'll get connected and stay informed of these projects by visiting the website and signing up for project and constructions alerts here.